 Current Lobby Exhibit

-Lobby Exhibit - July 4 - November 11, 2017
+Lobby Exhibit - Now through November 18, 2017

 Kentucky has one of the rarest forms of agates with rich and varied colors.
 They are prized by collectors and jewelers and are found only in the east-central parts of Kentucky.
 Rarer than diamonds, Kentucky agates are mainly found in Estill, Powell, Jackson, Madison and Rockcastle counties.